Completing the Application

 - Apply for the appropriate type and status of license.
 See License Definitions page or contact us if you have questions.

 - Complete the online application using your full, legal name as it appears on birth, marriage, naturalization, or name change documents.

-- Account for all periods of time since you graduated from your physician assistant training program to the present date.
+Account for all periods of time since you graduated from your acupuncture training program to the present date.

 - Provide full details, dates, complete names and addresses where requested.

 To speed the process, submit the application and fee before collecting the required documents.
 Licensing staff will identify the requirements specific to your application and may be able to gather some of the documents on your behalf.

 - Use the Board's Online Status Report to help you keep track of what materials the Board has received and what is still needed to complete your license application.